 Items in this pile should be kept for the length of time you own the property, and many you may need to keep for years after you sell the property (see the IRS statement regarding property records here.)

 - abstracts for real estate

 - real estate closing paperwork including –

 - sale price

 - maintenance records

-What Important Documents Should I Keep and For How Long?
+What Documents Should You Keep and For How Long?

 Files you need to keep indefinitely and that you won't use often may go to the back of the box or cabinet.
 Keeping records requiring more attention during the year in the front of your filing system might work better for you.

-Don’t forget about online statements or important information you have stored in the “cloud” or on your computer or memory sticks.
-As long as you have paper files, add notes about what information you are accessing and holding digitally as well.
+Don't forget about online statements or important information you have stored in the “cloud” or on your computer or memory sticks.
+As long as you have paper files, add notes about what information you're accessing and holding digitally as well.